The Hollyhock House was Frank Lloyd Wright's first Los Angeles design. It was also a failure. But thanks to a grant, it's finally been restored.

 The property, which Wright had designed after Barnsdall’s favorite flower, was later donated to the city of Los Angeles, and suffered nobly through several bad renovations (and then years of closure) before finally being restored to its originally planned beauty–thanks to a grant written by Project Restore.
 Curator Jeffrey Herr poetically describes the Hollyhock House as a “germination of what I think you can easily say became California Modernism,” and it is now open to the public once again.

-In what may be the centerpiece of the whole house, Herr thinks that Wright’s grand, bas-relief hearth and fireplace with soaking pool below (and skylight above) is considered to be the best thing he’s ever done.
+In what may be the centerpiece of the whole house, Herr thinks that Wright’s grand, bas-relief hearth, and fireplace with a soaking pool below (and skylight above) is considered to be the best thing he’s ever done.
 The couches shown are reproductions of the original furnishings.